joshbruce/fourth-earth-raw/public/additions/content.md

 Guidelines:

 1. Resistance should be easy to calculate.
-2. Resistance should use qualities of the defender that help it absorb energy; similar to how calculated difficulty should use qualities that help the defender evade.
+2. Resistance should use qualities of the defender that help them block or absorb energy; similar to how calculated difficulty should use qualities that help the defender evade.

 Consider: